 45 years ago, on 28 August 1963, Dr Martin Luther King Jr made his famous 'I have a dream' speech on the steps of the Lincoln Memorial in Washington DC.

-Mahalia Jackson, "Tell them about the dream, Martin", Dr King delivered one of the most outstanding speeches of modern times.
+The 'Dream' was a departure from the prepared text but urged on by Mahalia Jackson, "Tell them about the dream, Martin", Dr King delivered one of the most outstanding speeches of modern times.

 The March on Washington for Jobs and Freedom became a defining moment for the American Civil Rights Movement and the march and Dr King's speech put pressure on the Kennedy administration to advance Civil Rights legislation.